arpastrana/jax_fdm/README.md

 JAX is officially supported on Linux (Ubuntu 16.04 or later) and macOS (10.12 or later) platforms.
 This is the case with JAX FDM too.
-Consequently, installing JAX FDM on Windows may require other approach than the instructitons listed above.
+Consequently, installing JAX FDM on Windows may require a different approach from that given by the instructitons listed above.
 One alternative for Windows users is to use JAX and JAX FDM on CPU and GPU via the [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/about).
 Please refer to [JAX's installation instructions](https://github.com/google/jax#installation) for other alternatives.